xcat2/xcat-core/docs/source/guides/install-guides/common/uninstall_xcat.rst

 1. Remove the xCAT RPMs

-  There isn't an easy way to remove all RPMs installed because of xCAT. you can just remove the RPMs calculated by below command.
-Depending on the past experience, it's safe.
+  There is no easy way to distinct all the packages depending by xCAT.
+For packages shipped by xCAT, you can remove them by the commands below.

   [RHEL and SLES] ::